pion/webrtc/README.md

 See [DESIGN.md](DESIGN.md) for an overview of features and future goals.

+### Breaking Changes

+Pion WebRTC v2.0.0 is coming soon!
+HEAD will be unstable for the next few weeks as we prepare for the new release.
+See the [release notes](https://github.com/pions/webrtc/wiki/v2.0.0-Release-Notes) to learn about the new features breaking changes.

+Have any questions?
+Join [the Slack channel](https://gophers.slack.com/messages/pion) to follow development and speak with the maintainers.

+Use the tag [v1.2.0](https://github.com/pions/webrtc/tree/v1.2.0) if you'd like to continue using the v1.0 API in the meantime.
+After v2.0 is released v1.0 will be deprecated and unmaintained.

 ### Usage
 Check out the **[example applications](examples/README.md)** to help you along your Pion WebRTC journey.